nasirnjs/iac-terraform/README.md

 6. **Challenges in Hardware Procurement:**
    - Procuring hardware involves long lead times, substantial upfront costs, and the risk of investing in soon-to-be obsolete technology.
 Managing multiple vendors and predicting future hardware needs accurately add complexity and potential delays.

+# What is Infrastracture as Code (IaC) & Types of IAC

+Here's a structured view of IaC tools categorized into three primary types:
+1. Server Configuration Management
+2. Templating Tools
+3. Provisioning Tools

+Infrastructure as Code (IaC) tools automate the provisioning, configuration, and management of infrastructure resources through code.
+Here are some popular types of IaC tools:

+1. **Declarative IaC Tools:**
+   - **Terraform:** A versatile tool by HashiCorp that allows infrastructure to be defined using a declarative configuration language (HCL).
+It supports multiple cloud providers and on-premises environments, enabling consistent provisioning and management of infrastructure.

+2. **Imperative IaC Tools:**
+   - **AWS CloudFormation:** Amazon Web Services' native IaC tool that uses JSON or YAML templates to define AWS resources and their dependencies.
+It follows an imperative approach where users specify the exact steps needed to achieve the desired state.

+3. **Configuration Management Tools:**
+   - **Ansible:** Although primarily a configuration management tool, Ansible also supports IaC through its Ansible Playbooks.
+It uses YAML-based declarative language to define configurations and automate infrastructure tasks across servers and cloud environments.

+4. **Hybrid Tools:**
+   - **Pulumi:** Combines IaC with programming languages like Python, JavaScript, or TypeScript.
+It allows developers to use familiar programming constructs to define and manage cloud infrastructure resources, providing flexibility and extensibility.

+5. **Specialized Tools:**
+   - **Chef:** Known for its configuration management capabilities, Chef also offers Chef Infra as an IaC tool.
+It uses Ruby-based scripts (cookbooks) to define infrastructure configurations.
+   - **SaltStack (Salt):** Another configuration management tool that supports IaC through Salt states.
+It uses YAML or Jinja-based files to define infrastructure configurations and manage complex deployments.

+Each type of IaC tool offers unique advantages and capabilities suited to different infrastructure management needs, ranging from cloud provisioning and configuration management to container orchestration and hybrid cloud environments.
+Choosing the right tool depends on factors such as the complexity of the infrastructure, team expertise, desired level of automation, and integration with existing workflows and tools.

 # How Terraform Helps Mitigate These Challenges

 [Terraform](https://www.terraform.io/) is a widely used Infrastructure as Code (IaC) tool that helps address many of the challenges associated with traditional IT infrastructure management: